jsadeli/spinwheel/README.md

 ## How It Works

 The spin wheel uses HTML5 Canvas or CSS animations to create a smooth spinning effect.
 Each segment of the wheel represents a different option, and the selection is made using a randomization algorithm for fair results.

 ## Customization

 You can customize:

-- Wheel colors and design
-- Number of segments
-- Segment labels
-- Spin duration and speed
+- Theme (auto, light-mode, or dark-mode)
-- Sound effects (optional)
+- Sound effects (on or off)
+- Spin duration (quick 5s, normal 10s, or long 20s)
+- Spin labels visibility (set it to hidden for a little bit of a "mystery" spin)

 ## Inspiration

 This project is inspired by popular picker wheel websites like [PickerWheel.com](https://pickerwheel.com/), bringing the same functionality in a simple, self-contained format.

 ## Getting Started

 Simply clone this repository and open the HTML file in any modern web browser.
-No installation or build process required!
+No installation or build process required.

 ```bash
 git clone https://github.com/samuelkripto/spin-wheel.git